The Grenfell Tower fire of June 2017 killed 72 working class Londoners, including 18 children.

 Denis Murphy, aged 56, earlier notified as ‘missing’, is identified as a Grenfell fatality ten weeks after the fire.

-On that fearful night Denis leaves his brother a voicemail at 01.30 saying: “I’m stuck in the fire.
+On that fearful night Murphy leaves his brother a voicemail at 01.30 saying: “I’m stuck in the fire.
 There’s black smoke everywhere and they are telling us to stay in the flat.”
-His last known contact is with his sister Anne Marie at 02.00 when he says he is “trapped” on the 14th floor.
+His last known contact is at 01:36.
 His phone then cuts out.

 Marjorie Vital, 68, lived on the 16th floor with her son, Ernie Vital, 50.
 Westminster Coroner’s Court is told Marjorie’s body is found on the 23rd floor along with that of Ernie – and at least 15 other victims.
 The two had migrated to London from Soufriere, the capital of Dominica, the West Indian island.
 Relatives say Marjorie, who worked in the textile industry for many years, was ‘a beautiful, joyful, independent, intelligent, kind-hearted, sensitive individual, who dedicated her life to her children…Through her creativity and joy of life she was an inspiration to us.’